Module Catalogue 2025/26

 develop understanding of adaptation strategies to identified risks in the context of a changing climate.

-The module introduces the concept of risk in the context of natural (hydro-climatological) hazards in a changing climate.
-The impacts of climate change on different sectors, principally (but not exclusively) related to water are described and responses to these impacts are examined.
-The module demonstrates how climate information and methods introduced previously are used in practice in risk assessment frameworks to adapt to these future risks and aid decision-making.
+The module introduces the concept of risk in the context of natural climatological hazards in a changing climate.
+The impacts of climate change on different sectors are explored and possible responses to these impacts are examined.
+The module demonstrates how climate information and tools are used in practice to assess risk to aid decision-making through adaptation and increasing resilience.

 Outline Of Syllabus